Drake Allegedly ‘Happy’ About Nicki Minaj & Meek Mill’s Breakup, Reportedly Slams Meek As A ‘Loser’

 “[Nicki is] the epitome of everything he wants in a woman,” the site’s insider continued of Drake’s alleged feelings for Minaj just months before he started dating Lopez.
 “The dude is infatuated with her.”

-But while it looks like Drake and Nicki won’t be dating anytime soon, reports claiming that the twosome are supposedly in contact following Minaj’s recent breakup come after sources alleged that Drake threw a serious diss Meek’s way after years of feud drama between the two.
+But while it looks like Drake and Nicki won’t be dating anytime soon, reports claiming that the twosome is supposedly in contact following Minaj’s recent breakup come after sources alleged that Drake threw a serious diss Meek’s way after years of feud drama between the two.

-According to a source who spoke out amid the latest development in Mill and Drake’s feud, Drake wasn’t afraid to take aim an Minaj’s ex after Mill challenged him to a fight on Instagram, just days after Nicki confirmed their split.
+According to a source who spoke out amid the latest development in Mill and Drake’s feud, Drake wasn’t afraid to take aim at Minaj’s ex after Mill challenged him to a fight on Instagram just days after Nicki confirmed their split.

-While Drake has not publicly responded to Meek’s fight request, sources revealed that Drake has no plans to head into the ring with his long-time feud partner and instead opted to diss the rapper amid their years long feud, which reportedly started over Nicki.
+While Drake has not publicly responded to Meek’s fight challenge, sources revealed that Drake has no plans to head into the ring with his long-time feud partner, and instead, he opted to diss the rapper amid their years-long feud, which reportedly started over Nicki.

 “Meek must be a glutton for punishment.
 Drake already knocked him out of the rap game, and now Meek wants to get TKO’d in the ring?” a source claimed of how Drake supposedly reacted to Minaj’s ex challenging him to a fight, adding that the rapper supposedly slammed Drake as “a joke of a rapper” following his and Nicki’s breakup.